-The school is closed to pupils on the following dates due to staff training:

-Monday, 2nd September 2019

-Tuesday, 3rd September 2019

-Thursday, 19th December 2019 - Disaggregated day

-Thursday, 2nd April 2020
+Friday, 4th September 2020

-Wednesday, 22nd July 2020
+Thursday, 22nd October 2020

-Bank Holiday
+Friday, 23rd October 2020

+Friday 4th December 2020

-Friday 8th May 2020 - VE Day: school closed due to Bank Holiday The school really does feel at the centre of its community and should be proud of the warmth it both radiates to everyone within it and which surrounds it on its journey to be an outstanding church school.
+The school really does feel at the centre of its community and should be proud of the warmth it both radiates to everyone within it and which surrounds it on its journey to be an outstanding church school.
 SIAMs Report, May 2019

-Behaviour and Discipline At St Nicholas Priory we follow three simple rules - we ask the children to be ready, respectful and safe.
-We have a positive 'Behaviour for Learning' policy where we constantly help the pupils with making good choices.
+Behaviour and Discipline

+At St Nicholas Priory we follow three simple rules - we ask the children to be ready, respectful and safe.

+We have a positive 'Behaviour for Learning' policy where we

+constantly help the pupils with making good

+choices.
 We teach them that all behaviours have consequences.

 Good behaviour has good consequences such as Reward time, praise, certificates, dojo points, letters or achievement postcards sent home, 'Hot Chocolate Friday' and texts home and unacceptable behaviour has consequences too.
-These include a warning, moving to another seat, reflection time at break-time or lunch time with a member of staff, being sent to the Behaviour Team, Head Teacher or Deputy Head Teacher, a letter or telephone call home, time in the Reflection classroom or in extreme cases, an after school detention "The behaviour of pupils is good".
+These include a warning, moving to another seat, reflection time at break-time or lunch time with a member of staff, being sent to the Behaviour Team, Head Teacher or Deputy Head Teacher, a letter or telephone call home, time in the Reflection classroom or in extreme cases, an after school detention

+"The behaviour of pupils is good".

 "Pupils support one another and work well together.
 This was particularly evident during break times and lunchtimes".

 "The school's new approach to behaviour has resulted in pupils' behaviour on the corridors being of the same standard expected in the classroom".

-Ofsted March 2019 or a fixed term exclusion may be deemed necessary.
+or a fixed term exclusion may be deemed necessary.
 Parents/carers will be informed by a text if their child spends time with the Behaviour Team.
 The incident can be viewed on the Gateway app or can be discussed with the class teacher at the end of the school day.

 Very serious or persistent unacceptable behaviour can result in fixed term exclusion.
 However where this does occur we will work hard with children and families to ensure a successful reintegration.

-Keeping Parents Informed Our aim is to keep parents informed if their child's behaviour is a concern.
+Keeping Parents Informed

+Our aim is to keep parents informed if their child's behaviour is a concern.
 We hope the triangle of pupil, parent and school can work together to solve any problems.

 All children in KS2 will be given a letter at the end of every term indicating any negative behaviour points (NB many of the children in the school have zero negative behaviour points).
 The letter will give you details of how to download the free School Gateway App for your phone, laptop or tablet so you can check on your child's behaviour regularly.
 There will also be details of how you can speak to the class teacher or behaviour team for any concerns you may have regarding behaviour.

 Please speak to Mrs Steward or Mrs Marriott if you have any concerns with bullying or behaviour; Mrs Wells if you have any concerns with attendance.

+Racist incidents

-Racist incidents The school does not tolerate racism.
+The school does not tolerate racism.
 Incidents perceived to be of a racial nature usually carry a consequence of a period of time spent in Isolation for the perpetrator.

 All such incidents must be reported to Norfolk County Council (children are not named).
 Severe cases may also be reported to the Police.